zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/connect-provision-adb/connect-provision-adb.md

 > *Note: You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*

-In this section, you will provision an ADWC database, create an OML user account, and load the data required by the OML notebooks.
+In this section, you will provision an Oracle Autonomous Data Warehouse (ADWC) database, create an OML user account, and load the data required by the OML notebooks.

 ## **Step 1:** Create an Oracle Autonomous Data Warehouse Instance